jtkovacs/jtkovacs.github.io/REFS/TOCS/information-architecture_TOC.md

 ## What ways can things be organized?

 Schemas and structures work together.
 For example, my Zotero library is a hierarchy (structure) of topical categories (schema), automatically sorted by alphabet (schema).
-The distinction I draw is that "schemas" are for the conceptual (abstract, disembodied) organization of information into groups, whereas "structures" describe configuration of those groups.
+The distinction I draw is that "schemas" are for the conceptual (abstract, disembodied) organization of information into groups, whereas "structures" describe group configuration.

 ### Information schemas